-10. Grading Scheme
+9. Grading Scheme

 Each part or criteria of every assignment is graded on a four-point scale.
-A score of 4.25 is an A+, 4 roughly corresponds to an A, 3 roughly corresponds to a B, 2 roughly corresponds to a C, and so on.
+A score of 4.25 is an A+, 4 roughly corresponds to an A, 3 roughly corresponds to a B, 2 roughly corresponds to a C, and below a 2 roughly corresponds to C- or lower.
 A score of 4.0 usually indicates that the submitted work demonstrates no misunderstanding (there may be small mistakes, but these mistakes do not indicate a misunderstanding) or there may be a very small misunderstanding that is vastly outweighed by the demonstrated understanding.
 A score of 3.0 usually indicates that the submitted work demonstrates more understanding than misunderstanding.
-A score of 2.0 usually indicates that the submitted work demonstrates a balanced amount of understanding vs. misunderstanding.
-A score of 1.0 usually indicates that the submitted work demonstrates a balanced amount of understanding vs. misunderstanding.
-A score of 1.0 usually indicates that the submitted work demonstrates that the submitted work demonstrates a balanced amount of understanding vs. misunderstanding than understanding.
+A score of 2.0 usually indicates that the submitted work demonstrates that the submitted work demonstrates more misunderstanding than understanding.
+A score of 1.0 usually indicates that the submitted work demonstrates more misunderstanding than understanding.
+A score of 4.25 is reserved for when the submitted work is significantly lacking in some way.
 A score of 4.25 is reserved for when the submitted work is perfect with absolutely no mistakes or is exceptional in some other way.

 Total scores are a weighted average of the scores for each part or criteria.
 Parts or criteria are usually structured to assess a student's understanding according to four kinds of knowledge: basic recall of previously seen concepts, applying concepts in new situations, qualitatively and quantitatively evaluating alternatives, and creatively implementing new designs; these are ordered in increasing sophistication and thus increasing weight.
 In almost all cases, scores are awarded for demonstrating understanding and not for effort.
 Detailed rubrics for all quizzes, programming assignments, and exams are provided once the assignment has been graded to enable students to easily see how the score was awarded.
-A detailed Programming Assignment Assessment Rubric is available on the public course webpage.

 The final grade is calculated using a weighted average of all assignments.
 All quiz grades are averaged to form a single total.
-Students can drop their lowest quiz score.
-At the instructor's discretion, additional quiz scores may be dropped depending on the total number quizzes in the semester and pseudo-quiz grades may be used to encourage participation, completing student evaluations, etc. The weighting for the various assignments is shown below.
+Students can drop their lowest two quiz scores.
+Participation will be assessed in part based on: (1) lecture attendance and participation; (2) discussion section attendance and participation; (3) zyBook participation activities; (4) online Ed discussion; and (5) completing student evaluations.
+The weighting for the various assignments is shown below.

+Participation 5%

-Quizzes 10% (students can drop lowest score)
+Quizzes 5% (students can drop lowest two scores)

+PA Milestones 5% (weighted equally)

-PA1-4 20% (weighted equally)
+PA Code 20% (weighted equally)

-PA5-6 15% (weighted equally)
+PA Reports 10% (weighted equally)

 Prelim Exams 30% (weighted equally)

 Final Exam 25%